Call / WhatsApp: +61.402.222217 | Gday@AustralianCricketTours.com

 When learning the history of cricket, the origin of the name is as confusing as the expert game itself; a blend of Dutch, Olde English, French, and Irish ‘howzats?’ asked from March 10, 1300, to the present when a blend of more contemporary English words are used to describe a game that can last 5 days before every goes home without any team having won.

-Although the game is referenced over centuries in several European languages, cricket is still very much unknown to those on the continent, so when sharing my enthusiasm for the game with ‘unlearned’ European friends they stare in disbelief when questioning if 80,000 people really do hit the Melbourne Cricket Ground (MCG) on Dec 26 each year to watch two teams hit a ball with a mallet through a little hoop; the day after Christmas no less.
+Thus, when sharing my enthusiasm for the game with ‘unlearned’ European friends they often stare in disbelief when questioning if 80,000 people really do hit the Melbourne Cricket Ground (MCG) on Dec 26 each year to watch two teams hit a ball with a mallet through a little hoop; the day after Christmas no less.

 “Not croquet.
 Cricket!,” which makes it no easier for them to understand.